 Tulare Irrigation District, the Consolidated Peoples Ditch Company and the Visalia & Kaweah Water Company are proposing to develop a reservoir that will create much-needed water storage capacity and and flood control, and allow for more efficient water management.
-To create the reservoir, the owners have contracted with CEMEX, a private aggregates and building materials company, to excavate the reservoir and to process the sand and gravel from the property.
+To create the reservoir, the owners have contracted with an excavation contractor to excavate the reservoir and to process the sand and gravel from the property.

 Watch for details on upcoming public involvement opportunities.

 - Paul Hendrix, Tulare Irrigation District, 686-3425; firstname.lastname@example.org

 - James Silva, Consolidated Peoples Ditch Co., Inc., 747-1177; email@example.com

 - Richard Moss, Provost & Pritchard, 636-1166; firstname.lastname@example.org

 - Aaron Fukuda, Tulare Irrigation District, 686-3425; email@example.com